Columbia University

 Columbia College was renamed so after the revolution in 1784.
 Then, it became Columbia University in 1896, the same year the school moved to its present location in Morningside Heights.
 Thanks to its academic, athletic, and research strengths, Columbia is considered one of the eight prestigious Ivy League colleges in the U.S., alongside Princeton, Harvard, and Yale.
 Columbia has been described by Pulitzer Prize-winning author and Columbia alumnus Herman Wouk as a place where “the best things of all human history and thought were inside the rectangle [of Columbia].”
 The school experienced much student activism during the 1960s, which marked significant changes, including establishing its university-wide government, the University Senate.

-Besides its rich history, Columbia University today also ranks #3 among National Universities and #6 in Best Global Universities according to U.S. News Best Colleges.
-It has an undergraduate enrollment of 8,148 and a graduate enrollment of 21,987, leading to a highly selective 6% acceptance rate.
+Besides its rich history, Columbia University today ranks #18 among National Universities according to U.S. News Best Colleges.
 Like its Ivy League peers, Columbia highly prizes academics.
 However, the school also heavily encourages intellectual diversity.
 Since its beginning, Columbia has always stood apart from other top universities in many facets.
-Columbia offers “core classes” known for their small sizes (22 students per class).
+Columbia offers “core classes” known for their small sizes (as their 6:1 student-to-faculty ratio boasts).
 At the same time, its highly respected school of engineering encompasses an attractive 50/50 balance of humanities and technical courses.
 Noteworthy Columbia University alumni include composers Richard Rodgers and Oscar Hammerstein, U.S. President Barack Obama, and presidential daughter Chelsea Clinton, who currently teaches grad school there.